Much needed precipitation continues across the Southwest; central and eastern U.S. prepare for more winter weather

 Sunday Cloudy.
 Chance of rain showers in the morning...then rain showers likely and slight chance of thunderstorms in the afternoon.
 Highs in the lower 70s.
 South winds 5 to 15 mph.
 Chance of precipitation 60 percent.

 Sunday Night Cloudy.
 Chance of rain showers and slight chance of thunderstorms in the evening...then slight chance of rain showers after midnight.
 Lows in the lower 40s.
 West winds 5 to 10 mph shifting to the north 10 to 15 mph after midnight.
 Chance of precipitation 50 percent.

 Monday Much cooler.
 Partly cloudy in the morning then clearing.
 Highs around 50.
 North winds 10 to 20 mph decreasing to 5 to 10 mph in the afternoon.

-Monday Night Colder.
-Partly cloudy.
+Monday Night And Tuesday Partly cloudy.
 Lows in the lower 30s.
 Highs in the lower 50s.

 Tuesday Night Cloudy with a 50 percent chance of rain showers.
 Lows in the lower 40s.

 Wednesday Cloudy with rain showers likely.
 Highs in the upper 50s.
 Chance of showers 70 percent.